 Artistic Director Gesel Mason

-Gesel Mason is a choreographer, performer, educator, and arts facilitator.
-She is Artistic Director of Gesel Mason Performance Projects and an Associate Professor at University of Texas at Austin.
+GESEL MASON is a choreographer, performer, educator, and arts facilitator.
+She is Artistic Director for Gesel Mason Performance Projects and Associate Professor of Dance and Choreography at the University of Texas at Austin.
 She was a member of Liz Lerman Dance Exchange and Ralph Lemon/Cross Performance Projects.
 She has also performed with Ririe-Woodbury Dance Company, Repertory Dance Theatre of Utah, and under the direction of Chuck Davis, Jacek Łumiński (Silesian Dance Theatre), Murray Louis, and Victoria Marks.

 Photo Credit: Enoch Chan